 Goal Actions Timeline WG-led, with implication/ input by LG LG-led Commentary i.e type of work, likely impact, whether part of current work or not.
-To improve the experiences of Black, Asian and Minority Ethnic leaners and teachers in schools by taking an inclusive and anti- racist approach to teaching and school experience By July 2022 we will strengthen Rights, respect, equality anti-bullying guidance, with a particular focus on the disciplinary procedures in schools for handling incidence of identity-based bullying.
+To improve the experiences of Black, Asian and Minority Ethnic leaners and teachers in schools by taking an inclusive and antiracist approach to teaching and school experience By July 2022 we will strengthen Rights, respect, equality anti-bullying guidance, with a particular focus on the disciplinary procedures in schools for handling incidence of identity-based bullying.
 This will support schools to develop anti-bullying strategies, which have effective mechanisms to support the elimination of discrimination, harassment and victimisation in schools, including tackling racist behaviour.
 The update will include advice on how to engage effectively with parents and carers around this agenda. [as recommended in the Show Racism the Red Card].
-July 2022 Strengthened anti-bullying guidance, with a specific focus on tackling anti-racist behaviour Improved disciplinary procedures in schools guidar reporti schoo disago oport the Rights, respect, equality anti-bullying ince, we will strengthen data collection and ing of racist incidents and harassment in is in Wales.
-We will, where possible, gregate this by ethnic subgroup, as mended by the WCPP report.
-Medium Enhanced data sets guidar h statutory Gypsies, Roma and Travellers' nce to support educational outcomes, ensuring nampioning anti-racist practice is at the centre.
-July 2022 Improved educational outcomes for Gypsies , Roma and Travellers learners streng and Pe we are perma Black, Il convene a working group to help us then our guidance on Exclusion from Schools upil Referral Units in relation to learners who a ware can be disproportionately subject to nent or temporary exclusions, this will include Asian and Minority Ethnic learners and rs with special educational needs (SEN).
-June 2023 Updated and strengthened guidance on exclusions from schools and PRUs. recom encou the sp childre and in access persor throug gh the Interim Youth work Board, final report mendations in summer 2021, we will rage anti-racist practice and identification of ecific needs of Black Asian and Minority Ethnic en and young people both across the workforce ensuring all young people are encouraged to s services which are relevant to them.
-A young n's committee will be working with the board hout, representing the views of Wales' diverse people Short term
+July 2022 Strengthened anti-bullying guidance, with a specific focus on tackling anti-racist behaviour Improved disciplinary procedures in schools

+To support the Rights, respect, equality anti-bullying guidance, we will strengthen data collection and reporting of racist incidents and harassment in schools in Wales.
+We will, where possible, disaggregate this by ethnic subgroup, as recommended by the WCPP report.
+Medium Enhanced data sets Publish statutory Gypsies, Roma and Travellers' guidance to support educational outcomes, ensuring that championing anti-racist practice is at the centre.
+July 2022 Improved educational outcomes for Gypsies , Roma and Travellers learners We will convene a working group to help us strengthen our guidance on Exclusion from Schools and Pupil Referral Units in relation to learners who we are aware can be disproportionately subject to permanent or temporary exclusions, this will include Black, Asian and Minority Ethnic learners and learners with special educational needs (SEN).
+June 2023 Updated and strengthened guidance on exclusions from schools and PRUs.
+Through the Interim Youth work Board, final report recommendations in summer 2021, we will encourage anti-racist practice and identification of the specific needs of Black Asian and Minority Ethnic children and young people both across the workforce and in ensuring all young people are encouraged to access services which are relevant to them.
+A young person's committee will be working with the board throughout, representing the views of Wales' diverse young people